 Best team submission ($1,250): Do it Yourself London by Gavin and Zoe Blair, Shannon Gallagher, Denise Spiessens and Shawn Adamsson.

-Our President and CEO, David Billson, sheds some light on the pitch process and how to connect with your prospect effectively, even if you're forte isn't sales.
+Our President and CEO, David Billson, sheds some light on the pitch process and how to connect with your prospect effectively, even if your forte isn't sales.

 March 8th marks International Women’s Day, where women are globally recognized and celebrated for their achievements.
 Although there are many successes that women have accomplished economically, politically and socially, we wanted to highlight a few particular individuals in the arts, culture and mental health space.
 This year’s IWD campaign theme is #BeBoldForChange, and it’s clear that the following women have made bold actions in their fields to foster inclusion and gender-balanced leadership.